8 Ways to Protect Seniors from Financial Fraud and Scams

 The most important thing is to stay connected with your older adult.

-By staying involved in their life, you can help to protect them from the risks associated with isolation and loneliness – including fraud and scams.
+By staying involved in their life, you can help protect them from the risks of isolation and loneliness, including fraud and scams.

 2. Get a copy of their credit report every year

-Review their credit report together with them to make sure that it’s accurate.
+Review their credit report with them to ensure it’s accurate.
 If there are any errors, correct them immediately.

 3. Buy a shredder